 More and more often clients come to StepForth with website ownership issues.
 Some companies today unethically (in our opinion) own client websites, meaning in the future if you want to leave that marketing/web design agency, they will own the site they designed for you and the copy.
 All you will be left with is your URL if you ever choose to leave.
 Make sure you own your site!
 It saves so much hassle over the long term.

-B) Ask “Will I be given the login credentials to my new site?”
+B) Ask “Will I be given the login credentials to my new website?”

 Believe it or not, some clients come to us who don’t have access to their website.
 Their current website marketing/web design agency will not release credentials.
 This is a red flag!
 You should always have access to your website, regardless of circumstance.
 Think of it like this – you wouldn’t buy a home without being given the keys, right?